Mauricio Sotelo: Sotelo and flamenco

-The first has to do with the guitar itself.
-When he was a child, the composer chooses this instrument to begin his musical studies.
-As he will say many years later, the guitar is closely linked to Flamenco with all its symbolic and artistic imaginary.
-Since then, Sotelo shows a deep knowledge of it and devotes it a great attention but always looking for his own way to use it, maybe not too obvious at the beginning of his career –as we see in pieces like Soleá or Bulería (1984)– but well defined most recently in Como llora el viento (2007), a work for guitar and orchestra.
+Sotelo began his musical studies as a child with the guitar.
+He later stated that the instrument is closely linked to flamenco and its associated symbolism.
+Throughout his career, Sotelo has demonstrated a deep knowledge of the guitar, though his approach to the instrument has evolved.
+Early works such as Soleá and Bulería (1984) show a less direct engagement with the instrument, while later compositions, including Como llora el viento (2007) for guitar and orchestra, reflect a more developed integration of the guitar into his oeuvre.

 The second has to do with Flamenco as a way of thinking and creating music that embodies all Sotelo's compositional questions.
 The matter was, therefore, to go beyond the topic, to erase the boundaries and to hold a musical land where it could be possible to create a new kind of tradition, a new form of contemporary Flamenco.

 Sotelo quickly understood that the cante was the key to open a wide door in Flamenco music, not only because of its aesthetic and artistic qualities but also of its technical and strictly music attributes.
 And the composer found them in Enrique Morente's singing.

 As an experienced and wise cantaor, Morente came to Sotelo's life in 1993 to participate in the premiere of Tenebrae Responsoria.
 Two years later, both artists work together in the piece Expulsión de la bestia triunfante (1995), premiered in the International Festival of Arts Sibila in Seville (1996).
 After that, Sotelo has relied on the Flamenco singers Eva Durán and Marina Heredia (to the opera De Amore.
 Una maschera di cenere, 1996–99), Carmen Linares (In pace, 1997), Esperanza Fernández (Nadie, 1995–1997), Miguel Poveda (Sonetos del amor oscuro, 2003–2005) and Francisco José Arcángel Ramos 'Arcángel'.
 With him, Sotelo has created the most of his recent pieces, from Si después de morir…, In memoriam José Ángel Valente (2000) to Muerte sin fin… comentario, a la memoria de Enrique Morente (2011), among others.